 Our business operates in the healthcare space, and as such is affected by changes in healthcare laws, regulations and industry standards.
 The healthcare industry is highly regulated and subject to frequently changing political, legislative, regulatory and other influences.
 We are subject, either directly or through our customers, to a number of federal, state and local healthcare laws and regulations that involve matters central to our Health Services business.
 Failure to satisfy those legal and regulatory requirements, or the adoption of new laws or regulations that impact our business or our customers, could have a significant negative impact on our results of operations, financial condition or liquidity.
-For additional information regarding potential risks relating to compliance with healthcare laws and regulatory requirements could create liability for us or our customers, result in adverse publicity and negatively affect our business."
+For additional information regarding potential risks relating to compliance with healthcare laws and regulations, see Part I, Item 1A, "Risk Factors - The healthcare industry is heavily regulated at the local, state and federal levels.
+Our failure to comply with regulatory requirements could create liability for us or our customers, result in adverse publicity and negatively affect our business."